KrugerRandBitcoin/whitepaper/README.md

 ---

-### Description of the Ethereum blockchain and its advantages for building stablecoins
+### Description Of The Ethereum Blockchain And Its Advantages For Building Stablecoins

 The Ethereum blockchain is a decentralized, open-source blockchain platform that enables the development of decentralized applications (dapps) and smart contracts.
 It is a popular blockchain platform for building stablecoins due to its several advantages.